destinmoulton/i3void/README.md

 ### A Blank Window
-i3Void is a blank window for padding in the i3 window manager.
+i3void is a blank window for padding in the i3 window manager.

+i3void is written in Python.

 I have two high resolution monitors and frequently find that I don't want a fullscreen window.
 I don't like padding the edges of the screen with terminals; they are too busy. i3void provides a blank window that